shiluan/icode/sql.audit_trail/my_notes.md

 Is there a way of creating a function while without bother creating sql function system object?
 Yes. with the sp_executesql command, we can do it.

-In the following code snippet for a trigger, I want to get the old value and the new value of a column which is a variable. so I need to use dynamic sql. and further more, I need to pass parameters to the code block and I expect the result passed back through output parameters.
+In the following code snippet for a trigger, I want to get the old value and the new value of a column,
+which is a variable, so I need to use dynamic sql. and further more, I need to pass parameters to the code block and I expect the result passed back through output parameters.
 I first tried to exec a dynamic sql string, it doesn't work since I can't use parameters. but with sp_executesql, it works out.